1) Anything political or controversial shall be reviewed by members of at least two different political parties before it is posted.

 9) We will always be as accurate and objective as possible.

-– We cannot publish all of the material submitted to us and our selection is not a reflection on the content or quality of the material that we receive.
+11) We cannot print all of the material submitted to us and our selection is not a reflection on the content or quality of the material that we receive.